A top of page original.jpg

 Events

-• A Stay and Play session is available each week for those children due to start with us, these sessions are free and run every Tuesday morning 9:15 – 10:30.
+• A Stay and Play session is available each week for those children due to start with us the following term, these sessions are free and run every Tuesday morning 9:15 – 10:30 in term time

-• In the summer holidays and Easter break we offer regular stay and play sessions to our parents and children.
+• In the summer holidays and Easter break we offer regular stay and play sessions to the public for a small fee

-• We hold a number of events throughout he year that families are invited to, from our Magical Woodland Walk at Christmas to our summer Sports Day.
+• We hold a number of events throughout the year that families are invited to

 Supporting families

-• Parents are offered enrichment sessions to encourage wellbeing from wreath making with the local flower club to working in our allotment or making biscuits for sale at events, these are held on different days each week to allow all parents the opportunity to join.
+• Parents are offered enrichment sessions to encourage well-being from wreath making to working in our allotment or making biscuits for sale at events, these are held on different days each week to allow all parents the opportunity to join - we also offer a Men@work session to invite dads etc into setting to help with maintenance and offering the opportunity for networking and relationship forming

-• We work with a local counsellor and a child psychologist to assist in the wellbeing of our staff and they are also at times brought in to assist parents and families.
+• We work with a local counselor and a child psychologist, respectively, to assist in the well-being of our staff and they are also at times brought in to assist parents and families.

 • We offer the opportunity for family enrichment with an annual pass to a local farm and bird of prey centre that allows parents to take their families free of charge.